 Algorithm Type may influence the texture and the appearance of tumors in the reconstructed images, which may influence measurements.
-However the effect of different iterative reconstruction algorithms on the variability of noise, margin conspicuity, and segmentation is considered to be insufficient to impact the claimed performance.
+However the effect of different <TODO resolve seeming conflict between this sentence and the previous> iterative reconstruction algorithms on the variability of noise, margin conspicuity, and segmentation is considered to be insufficient to impact the claimed performance.

 Although the profile requires that the type of algorithm (Model-based iterative vs Statistical iterative vs FBP) may not be different between the baseline and subsequent scans, it is permitted to use different reconstruction software (e.g. different manufacturers) and still achieve the performance claim.
+(Mention the rationale that having the constraints on resolution and noise, then the reconstruction impact is probably not that significant) (If iterative recon has blurred partial solid into full solid, you have probably violated the resolution constraint) (Should we plan a groundwork project to confirm this, or build checking it into our field test?)

 The stability of HU between time points and its effect on volume measurements is not fully understood as of the writing of this version of the Profile.